Benzodiazepine: Elderly

-The benefits of benzodiazepines are the least, and the risks are greatest in the elderly.
+For the elderly, benzodiazepines have reduced benefits and increased risks.
 They are listed as a potentially inappropriate medication for older adults by the American Geriatrics Society.
 The elderly are at an increased risk of dependence and are more sensitive to the adverse effects such as memory problems, daytime sedation, impaired motor coordination, and increased risk of motor vehicle accidents and falls, and an increased risk of hip fractures.
 The long-term effects of benzodiazepines and benzodiazepine dependence in the elderly can resemble dementia, depression, or anxiety syndromes, and progressively worsens over time.
 Adverse effects on cognition can be mistaken for the effects of old age.
 The benefits of withdrawal include improved cognition, alertness, mobility, reduced risk of incontinence, and a reduced risk of falls and fractures.
 The success of gradual-tapering benzodiazepines is as great in the elderly as in younger people.
 Benzodiazepines should be prescribed to the elderly only with caution and only for a short period at low doses.
 Short to intermediate-acting benzodiazepines are preferred in the elderly such as oxazepam and temazepam.
 The high potency benzodiazepines alprazolam and triazolam and long-acting benzodiazepines are not recommended in the elderly due to increased adverse effects.
 Nonbenzodiazepines such as zaleplon and zolpidem and low doses of sedating antidepressants are sometimes used as alternatives to benzodiazepines.

 Long-term use of benzodiazepines is associated with increased risk of cognitive impairment and dementia, and a reduction in prescribing levels is likely to reduce dementia risk.
 The association of a history of benzodiazepine use and cognitive decline is unclear, with some studies reporting a lower risk of cognitive decline in former users, some finding no association and some indicating an increased risk of cognitive decline.

 Benzodiazepines are sometimes prescribed to treat behavioral symptoms of dementia.
 However, like antidepressants, they have little evidence of effectiveness, although antipsychotics have shown some benefit.
 Cognitive impairing effects of benzodiazepines that occur frequently in the elderly can also worsen dementia.